“We learn stories and we read a story about a Chinese Dragon.” Upper Foundation.

 Young children are naturally inquisitive and are fascinated by themselves, their families, other people and the wonders of the world.
 Religious Education (RE) enables children to investigate and reflect on some of the most fundamental questions asked by people.
 Through the teaching of RE at Dimple Well Infant School and Nursery we develop the children’s knowledge and understanding of not only Christianity but also of other world religions.
 We encourage children to reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn from religions as well as about religions.
 Time is provided to enable pupils to reflect on Bible and moral stories and absorb their meaning.
 Prayers, stories, poetry and role play are used as a means of helping children to express and develop their personal beliefs.
-The school follows the Wakefield Agreed Syllabus for Classes 1, 2 and 3.
+The school follows the Wakefield Agreed Syllabus for Years 1 and 2.
 Upper and Lower Foundation follow the Early Years Foundation Stage curriculum guidance on the relevant areas of learning which are – Personal, Social and Emotional Development and Understanding the World.

 Assemblies and Collective Worship at Dimple Well Infant School and Nursery.